Alphabetic Weirdness

 The specific words cited as removed are not removed as much as they are replaced.
 In particular:

-• “Jehovah” is an older (and many argue less accurate) attempt to transliterate the Hebrew word יהוה (often called “the tetragrammaton” — the 4-letter Hebrew spelling of God’s name).
-Many newer Bibles translate it as “Yahweh”.
+• “Jehovah” is an inaccurate attempt to transliterate the Hebrew word יהוה (often called “the tetragrammaton” — the 4-letter Hebrew spelling of God’s name).
+Many newer Bibles more accurately transliterate it as “Yahweh”.
 I believe the NIV and ESV use the convention of translating it as the word “Lord” in all caps or small caps (LORD or Lord).

 • The word “Calvary” as a translation for the place where Jesus was crucified is completely wrong to begin with.
 The Greek word used in the Gospels is Κρανίον (kranion or “cranium” for the Hebrew golgotha “skull”).
 “Calvary” is a transliteration of the Latin Calvariae Locus, which is the term used in the Latin Vulgate to translate Κρανίον.
 To insist that we continue to use a made-up word based on Latin instead of a direct translation of the Greek or Hebrew term would be identical to insisting that we refer to God by the made-up name “El Senior” because it is an English transliteration of the Spanish El Señor, the name commonly used for God in Spanish Bibles.